clhenrick/am-i-rent-stabilized/11ty/README.md

 ### _includes/

 Handlebars.js partials.
 Think of these as "components".
-They are often tightly coupled to locales JSON file data structure.
+They are often tightly coupled to locales JSON file data structure and typically have an equivalent Sass (CSS) partial.

 ### _layouts/